This article was originally published on Devex on 28 May 2020.

 Remittances fill a hole in many family budgets, often measured by whether a sibling can receive an education or a loved one can get health care.

-When the pandemic first started to emerge, several African governments and the private sector slashed transaction fees and used incentives to encourage the use of mobile money over cash.
+When the pandemic first started to emerge, several African governments and the private sector slashed transaction fees and used incentives to encourage the use of mobile mover cash.
 With over 100 million mobile money accounts on the continent, this was a response that could be enacted relatively fast and easily.
 Mobile money is generally more accessible and widespread than banks, ATMs, and money-transfer outlets.

 However, unlike mobile money, mobile remittances aren’t as simple.
 While remittances can easily flow within countries — say, from Nairobi to Kisumu in Kenya or from Dakar to Kolda in Senegal — cross-border transactions, such as from Cameroon to Nigeria, remain difficult.
 And that’s mostly due to regulatory issues.